The most award winning

-There also is the risk of pregnancy.
-What happens if a subject is in the early stages of pregnancy and doesn’t know it?
-Equally dangerous is the potential of a subject becoming pregnant during the course of the trial.
+There still is an issue of the risk should a female subject be in the early stages of pregnancy and not know it, or, equally dangerous, become pregnant during the course of the trial.

 However, both Sadler and Marts say this potential complication is overblown in the minds of some researchers.

 "You can ask a woman, Is there any chance you might become pregnant?’
 By definition, that means, Have you missed your period?" says Sadler.
 "Once you have determined that she is not pregnant right now.
 The next question would be, Are you trying to get pregnant, or do you have any plans to get pregnant?
 If you have someone who says they are, then you could exclude them because of the potential to do more harm than good."

 The riskier the product being tested, the more solid assurance the investigators will want that subjects are not going to become pregnant, she continues.
 "If you are doing things that are relatively safe, you might say, Well, being on birth control is probably adequate, but if you are testing a new drug for the first time in humans, and [the drug] was highly toxic in animal models, you might say that, unless the person has had her tubes tied or some other procedure, you might not want to take the chance."